Referendum question research

 Our role in referendum questions

 By law, we must comment on the intelligibility of UK, national and regional referendum questions, and some local government referendum questions.
-This is a requirement of the Political Parties, Elections and Referendums Act 2000.
+This is a requirement of the Political Parties, Elections and Referendums Act 2000 and the Referendums (Scotland) Act 2020.

 In this context, we mean referendums where voters are asked to vote on a proposal that government has put forward.